znibb/alias/README.md

 # alias
 My commonly used aliases and their various support functions

+#### Usage
+1. Clone repo to anywhere on your system
+2. Open copytohome.sh and check existing flags
+3. Run `./copytohome.sh [flags]` to assemble .bash_aliases and move it to your home dir
+4. Run `./setup_hooks.sh` and when prompted submit relevant flags, copytohome.sh will now be run automatically everytime you merge a new release

 #### File descriptions:
 * .bash_aliases_base
   - Contains base aliases that will always be relevant